wp-plugins/dynamic-content-gallery-plugin/README.txt

 Author page: http://www.studiograsshopper.ch
 Plugin page: http://www.studiograsshopper.ch/dynamic-content-gallery/
 Tags: gallery,images,posts,rotator,content-slider
-Requires at least: 2.8
+Requires at least: 3.0
-Tested up to: 3.0 (WP) and 2.9.1.1 (WPMU)
+Tested up to: 3.0.1
 Stable tag: 3.2.3

-Creates a dynamic gallery of images for latest or featured content selected from one category, a mix of categories, or pages.
-Highly configurable options for customising the look and behaviour of the gallery, and choice of using mootools or jquery to display the gallery.
-Compatible with Wordpress MS. Requires WP/WPMU version 2.8+.
+Creates a dynamic gallery of images for latest or featured posts selected from one or more normal post categories, pages, Custom Post Type posts, or a mix of these.
+Highly configurable options for customising the look and behaviour of the gallery, and choice of using Mootools or jQuery to display the gallery.
+Compatible with Network-enabled (Multisite) WordPress.
+Requires WP version 3.0+.

 == Description==

-This plugin creates a dynamic gallery of images for latest and/or featured Posts or Pages using either the JonDesign SmoothGallery script for mootools, or the Galleryview script for jQuery.
-By associating your gallery images with individual Posts or Pages, using custom fields, the plugin dynamically creates the gallery from your latest and/or featured content.
-Additionally, default images can be displayed in the event that the necessary custom fields have not been created.
+This plugin creates a dynamic gallery of images for latest and/or featured Posts or Pages using either the JonDesign SmoothGallery script for mootools, or a custom jQuery script.
+The plugin dynamically creates the gallery from your latest and/or featured content by either automatically pulling in the first Image Attachment from relevant Posts/Pages, or by specifying image URLs in a DCG Metabox in the Write screen for the relevant Posts/Pages.
+Additionally, default images can be displayed in the event that Posts/Pages don't have an Image Attachment or manually specified image.
 A Dashboard Settings page gives access to a comprehensive range of options for populating the gallery and configuring its look and behaviour.

-Compatible with Wordpress Mu but with some differences in features compared with the Wordpress version.
-Requires WP/WPMU version 2.8+.
+The DCG can be added to your theme as a Widget, or by using a template tag.

+For best results, make sure that your theme supports Post Thumbnails, introduced in WP 2.9.

+Compatible with network-enabled (multisite) WordPress 3.0, though available plugin options are slightly reduced.

 **Key Features**
 ----------------
-This version 3.2.3 fixes a compatibility issue with WP 3.0.

-Version 3.0+ introduces many new features: streamlined code, expanded Settings page to handle javascript options, and new options for image file management and populating the gallery.
+Version 3.3 introduces many new features: Auto populate method to automatically pull in Image attachments and thumbnails from relevant Posts/Pages, upgraded javascript scripts, streamlined code, new-look and easier to navigate Settings page, and updated options for image file management.

-* NEW since 3.2.2 - DCG in a Widget!
+* NEW in 3.3!
-* Metabox panel in Write Post/Page screens for easy editing of custom fields used by the plugin.
-* Auto custom excerpt option for the Slide Pane Description - automatically pulls text from your Post/Page content
+* Auto Image Management option - automatically pulls in first Image Attachment from relevant Posts/Pages
+* Auto Carousel thumbnails, using WP's Post Thumbnail feature.
-* SmoothGallery javascript image gallery using mootools framework, or an alternative jQuery script.
+* SmoothGallery javascript updated to use latest version of mootools (v1.2.4).
+* New custom jQuery script - now much closer in look and feel to the mootools version
-* A choice of 3 different methods for populating the gallery -  Multi Option, One Category or Pages.
+* A choice of 4 different methods for populating the gallery -  Multi Option, One Category, ID Method or Custom Post Type.
-* Up to 15 gallery images (One Category method), 9 gallery images (Multi Option), or unlimited for Pages (with custom page Sort Order).
+* Up to 15 gallery images (One Category/Custom Post Type methods), 9 gallery images (Multi Option), or unlimited for ID Method (with custom page Sort Order).
-* Provides for a system of default images which will be displayed in the event a custom field image has not been defined.
+* Provides for a system of default images which will be displayed in the event an image has not been defined.
 * Displays the Post/Page title and a user-definable description in the Slide Pane.
 * Images can be linked to external URLs.
 * User settings for image file management, CSS and javascript options.
 * Built-in configuration validation checks and error message reporting.
 * Valid xhtml output.
-* WPMU compatible (with some differences in the Settings available to the user).
+* WP Multisite compatible (with some differences in the Settings available to the user).

 **Further information**
 -----------------------